2 Comments

 Leave a comment

-I Found God today in a respectful young grocer.
+I Found God today in a timely problem that was resolved.

 Leave a comment